 The Forms Designer will display.
 If there is no From previously built the Forms Designer will show a blank display area.

-Log into the Work Portal to test the results.
-The following image displays the behavior of the Start Form, this forms is loaded in a Pop-up window displaying the information configured in this guideline.
+4. Log into the Work Portal to test the results.
+The following image displays the behavior of the Start Form: the form is loaded in a Pop-up window displaying the information configured in this guideline.
+The only button displayed on the bottom is a Create form that starts the case assigning a case number.